 "Previous workers have recognized several different genera of gulls...None of this division is, however, really necessary or justifiable.
 All gulls are very similar to one another in fundamental morphological features...all the gulls must be in the single genus Larus" (Moynihan, 1959).

-This grouping, however, seemed taxonomically uninformative to many modern ornithologists, including Crochet and Pons et al. who felt a genus as broad as Larus concealed the diversity of gulls.
-Surely, one has to wonder why species such as Little Gull and Heermann's Gull, for example, would ever be placed in the same genus, Larus.
+This grouping, however, seemed taxonomically uninformative to many modern ornithologists, including Crochet and Pons et al. who felt a genus as broad as Larus veiled the diversity of gulls.
+Surely one has to wonder why species such as Little Gull and Great Black-backed Gull, for example, would ever been placed in the same genus, Larus.

 In 2000, Crochet et al. proposed four general groups of gulls: masked, hooded, black-headed and white-headed gulls.
-In 2005, Pons et al. expounded on Crochet's latest work, providing an in-depth molecular phylogeny for all known larids.
+This seems to have been a step in the right direction, and in 2005, Pons et al. expounded on Crochet's modern work, providing an in-depth molecular phylogeny for all known larids.
 They identified 53 distinct species of gulls (two more than Burger and Gochfeld recognized in 1996).
 The two additional taxa that were recognized as legitimate species were smithsonianus and michahellis.
-For the sake of moving forward and away from a bulky genus, five former genera that were retired years ago were reassigned and several species were reshuffled into new clades.
+For the sake of moving forward and away from a broad genus, five former genera that were retired years ago were reassigned and several species were reshuffled into new clades.
 Pons et al. demonstrated that the genus Larus is not monophyletic, although the family of gulls is.
 Relying on convergent phenotypic attributes, they presented the following 10 genera:

-Pons et al. argued that their genetic data was not only consistent with morphological and behavioral data, but also with voice and juvenile plumages as well - something Dwight and Moynihan are said to have overlooked, focusing mainly on adult plumages.
-Appreciably, Pons and company admitted that their work may very well be incomplete as several clades remain unresolved.
+Pons et al. argued that their genetic data was not only consistent with morphological and behavioral data, but also with voice and juvenile plumages as well - something Dwight and Moynihan focused little on, drawing conclusions primarily from adult plumages.

-Several groups are still with unrest including the subspecies of canus, fuscus and argentatus, not to mention the perplexing questions surrounding thayeri, kumlieni and glaucoides.
-Also, the rampant hybridizing of glaucescens with other large taxa in the North Pacific is of much interest to anyone contemplating the concept of a species.
+Several groups still abound with questions including the subspecies of canus, fuscus and argentatus, not to mention the perplexing questions surrounding thayeri, kumlieni and glaucoides.
+Also, rampant hybridizing of glaucescens with other large taxa in the North Pacific should be of much interest to anyone contemplating the concept of a species.
+Perhaps the biggest gap in gull study begins in the Bering Sea and west, including specifically, species that reside in Russia and points west through the steepes of the Balkan region.

 Genus Creagrus (1)